Bracket

 A bracket is either of two tall fore- or back-facing punctuation marks commonly used to isolate a segment of text or data from its surroundings.
 They come in four main pairs of shapes, as given in the box to the right, which also gives their names, that vary between British and American English.
-"Brackets", without further qualification, are in British English the ... marks and in American English the ... marks.
+Brackets, without further qualification, in British English refers to the ... marks and in American English the ... marks.

 Other symbols are repurposed as brackets in specialist contexts, such as those used by linguists.

-Brackets are typically deployed in symmetric pairs, and an individual bracket may be identified as a "left" or "right" bracket or, alternatively, an "opening bracket" or "closing bracket", respectively, depending on the directionality of the context.
+Brackets are typically deployed in symmetric pairs, and an individual bracket may be identified as a left or right bracket or, alternatively, an opening or closing bracket, respectively, depending on the directionality of the context.

-In casual writing and in technical fields such as computing or linguistic analysis of grammar, brackets nest, with segments of bracketed material containing embedded within them other further bracketed sub-segments.
+In casual writing and in some technical fields, such as computing and linguistic analysis, of grammar, brackets nest, with segments of bracketed material containing embedded within them other further bracketed sub-segments.
 The number of opening brackets matches the number of closing brackets in such cases.

 Various forms of brackets are used in mathematics, with specific mathematical meanings, often for denoting specific mathematical functions and subformulas.